doctrine/doctrine-laminas-hydrator/README.md

 ```

 For this to work, you must also slightly change your mapping, so that Doctrine can persist new entities on
-associations (note the cascade options on the OneToMany association):
+associations (note the cascade options on the ManyToOne association):

 ```php
 namespace Application\Entity;